 Departments can choose to have One Step data hosted in the cloud and significantly reduce their in house technical overhead or they can keep all the data and software on their internal web servers.

-With One Step Web, using a wirelessly connected tablet – be it with WiFi or cellular, the field worker reads and writes data directly to the database.
+One Step uses a wireless connected tablet – be it with WiFi or cellular, the field worker reads and writes data directly to the database.
 The field data is instantly available to the rest of the department and new requests are instantly seen on the inspector’s screen.
 It is a totally different mobile world from 2002.

 One Step – a Sample Screen